 Is a book sample download worth $2 to you?

 Let's assume for a moment that 1 of every 20 sample downloads results in a sale of that book, and the sale results in $10 back to you.
-Well in that case, it would require $40 just to get $10 in book sales, and that doesn't make much sense at all.
+Well, in that case, it would require $40 just to get $10 in book sales, and that doesn't make much sense at all.

-Facebook ads allow you to optimize for a bunch of other metrics, including clicks, engagements, e-commerce sales, even offline events (like a customer walking into a brick-and-mortar store).
+Facebook ads allow you to optimize for a bunch of other metrics, including clicks, engagements, e-commerce sales, and even offline events (like a customer walking into a brick-and-mortar store).

 And here's where things get really interesting.

 In the above example, if 1 out of 20 sample downloads results in a $10 sale, then you need to optimize the price of a sample download to be $0.50 or better.
-This is where custom conversion based ads come in.
+This is where custom conversion-based ads come in.
 Using Facebook's advanced tracking pixels, alongside conversion-based ad pricing, you can just tell Facebook's ad system that you want to pay $0.50 or better per download and they'll automatically optimize your ads to hit that goal!

 There's a catch, of course (isn't there always a catch with this sort of thing?).
-Setting this process up is difficult, requires compatible technology, and a working knowledge of setting up Facebook pixels for custom conversion tracking.
+Setting this process up is difficult, and requires compatible technology, and a working knowledge of setting up Facebook pixels for custom conversion tracking.
 The main point of this example is only to demonstrate just how powerful the Facebook advertising platform is in comparison to boosted posts.
-But there are many other ways you can use these tools (or you can rely on a trusted third-party like Rads to do it for you).
+But there are many other ways you can use these tools (or you can rely on a trusted third party like Rads to do it for you).

 Cost